Our Services

 Published on: 3/18/2026

-There are several factors to consider.
-See below for how to tell a clogged duct from mastitis, when antibiotics are needed if symptoms persist beyond 24 to 48 hours or you feel worse, and urgent red flags like high fever, spreading redness, pus, fainting, or a painful lump that could signal an abscess.
+Knowing how to distinguish a clogged duct from mastitis is important.
+Antibiotics may be needed if symptoms persist beyond 24 to 48 hours or worsen.
+Seek urgent care for red flags such as high fever, spreading redness, pus, fainting, or a painful lump that may indicate an abscess.

 Mastitis is a common but uncomfortable condition that affects many breastfeeding women, especially in the first 6–12 weeks after delivery.
 The good news is that mastitis home care and antibiotics are highly effective when used at the right time.